protatodev/roman-numeral-js/README.md

 # _Roman Numerals Translator_

-#### _{jQuery, HTML, CSS, JavaScript, branching, button input, and logic coding exercise by Epicodus}, {June 07, 2018}_
+#### _{jQuery, HTML, CSS, JavaScript, arrays and object coding exercise by Epicodus}, {June 07, 2018}_

 #### By _**Thad Donaghue & Annie Shin**_

 ## Description

-_This website was created as a training exercise for the contributors to practice their JavaScript, CSS, and HTML coding, as well as if then or else statement logic.
-The user will enter data about themselves in order to create a dating profile, based upon their likes and interests, a character archetype will also be assigned to the user based upon data input.
-Character archetypes have compatibility with one another, so a match can be made upon typical dating website data but also the user can take into account character profiles as well when making a match._
+_This website was created as a training exercise for the contributors to practice their JavaScript, CSS, and HTML coding, as well as incorporating objects into their code.
+The user will enter a decimal number into an input form, based upon the decimal number input, this site will return a roman numeral output that is equivalent to the decimal number.
+The decimal number input has a limit of 3999, that is because over this limit, the special roman numeral characters required to denote numbers above 3999, like 4000, are not available in JavaScript_

 ## Setup/Installation Requirements